 Going forward, businesses may choose to allow employees to work fully remotely.
 Or, they may embrace a hybrid on-premise and remote environment.
 No matter the ultimate decision, businesses will need cloud-based collaboration tools to support their employees remotely.

-Factor #1: Business Phone Systems Provide Essentials for Remote Work
+Factor #1: Remote Phone Systems Provide Business Essentials

 The pandemic accelerated the recent trend of holding meetings via video conferencing technology.
 This increased the need for cloud services to support this technology.
 Now, collaboration tech is the key force driving communications.
 Technology that supports shared video or shared content is influencing how voice services are offered.
 Business phone systems now provide portals to collaboration tech that are useful for remote work.